Predrag-Jandric/Split-Smart/expense-splitter/BACKLOG.md

 - ensure all boxy elements have equal border radius
 - ensure all boxy elements have the same box shadow prop

-LATER

-- add a "add description" text that looks clickable under the group name so that users can add description that way instead of in group creation modal.
-- when description is added, make it so that it can be eddited as well

 ---

 ## HOME PAGE